Jest integration

 tests, you have to provide its separate implementation.
 Follow these steps to

-add a mocked Async Storage
+add a mocked Async Storage module.

 Using Async Storage mock